 Indie Air Radio is a curated, fair trade media company and is cooperatively owned with its artists.
-We are dedicated to marketing our artists music as well as providing them with earning opportunities.
+We are dedicated to marketing our artists music as well as providing them with income opportunities.
 Consider becoming a $10 monthly member and personal sponsor of Abiqua. $6 will support the band and $4 will support the station.
-In appreciation you will receive a variety of members only benefits which can be viewed here.
+In appreciation you will receive a variety of benefits which can be viewed here.

 Abiqua’s Tip Jar